HAM Radio Gear

 - Yaesu FT-8800R – VHF/UHF Dual Band Amateur Radio Transceiver – 50W/35W.
 Simultaneous Receive of 2 Frequencies & Cross-Band Repeater Capability!
 I don’t think this has a data port.

-A HAM radio is only good, if you have an antenna.
-The Falcon 2 Meter Dipole Amateur Ham Radio Antenna will give you some flexibility for mounting and positioning.
+If you plan on being on the move or need some flexible deployment options, a dipole antenna, like the Falcon 2 Meter Dipole Amateur Ham Radio Antenna (horizontal polarization) will give you some flexibility for mounting and positioning.
 This antenna can be hung from a hook, dangled out a window, or even strung up between 2 trees.
-This is a great option if you need flexible deployment options, or may need to move it to new positions quickly.
+This is a great option if you need flexible deployment options, or may need to move it to new positions quickly, but won’t give you the best transmissions, since you’d want vertical polarization for 2 Meter FM broadcasts.

 Handheld Radios (Auto and Travel)